 Topics on this Page:

-The Import and Export menus are in the top bar of the map viewer.
+The Import and Export menus are in the top of the map objects menu.
 In the mobile, they are in the Map Objects Menu in the upper right corner.

 The import function allows you to bring in GPX, KML, or GeoJSON data files and we will talk about what each of these file types are.

 The export function has more options, starting with the ability to export the three file types, as well as add a connection to Google Earth or copy map data to a new map.
 Additionally, both tools currently have a link for connecting directly to Garmin GPS devices through GPSIO, although with newer devices it is not necessary to have a special connection.

 CalTopo works with three types of object files: GPX, KML, and GeoJSON.
 Below we will look at how they differ and when to use one or another.

 GPX files are the standard format for most GPS units.
 GPX, or GPS Exchange Format is an open source file format that contains information types such as coordinates, waypoints, tracks and routes.
 There may be additional information in the file such as timestamps and date, elevation, and more, but these are not required.
 In fact, if a GPX file contains info tags that CalTopo does not recognize, you may not be able to import that file.